Agoric/documentation/main/ertp/api/issuer.md

 const arrayOfNewPayments = quatloos.Issuer.splitMany(oldPayment, goodAmounts);

-// The total amount in the amountArray must equal the original payment amount const payment = quatloosMint.mintPayment(quatloosAmountMath.make(1000));
+// The total amount in the amountArray must equal the original payment amount
+// Set original amout to 1000
+const payment = quatloosMint.mintPayment(quatloosAmountMath.make(1000));

-// total amounts in badAmounts equal 20, when it should equal 1000 const badAmounts = Array(2).fill(quatloosAmountMath.make(10));
+// Total amounts in badAmounts equal 20, when it should equal 1000 const badAmounts = Array(2).fill(quatloosAmountMath.make(10));

-// throws error
+// 20 does not equal 1000, so throws error
 quatloosIssuer.splitMany(payment, badAmounts);
 ```